KrishyllaIlagan16/SES-Student-Enrollment-System/README.md

 ## PROGRAM STRUCTURE

 The project is built using two main parts, which are the main classes in the Java program.
 First, is the **EnrollmentSystem** class.
 This class is the main part of the program because it has the main method, which is where the program starts running.
-It handles everything the user sees, like asking for information like the name, age, and program, and displaying the course lists and the final summary.
+It handles everything the user sees, like asking for information like the name, age, program, etc. and displaying the course lists and the final summary.
 This class also makes sure the user enters the right data by including special checks (exception handling) and serves as the main controller, handling user input, managing the program's flow, and displaying the final enrollment details for a new student, showing how it manages multiple objects.
 Second, there is the **Student** class.
 This class is like a blueprint for creating an actual student.
 Every time a new student enrolls, the EnrollmentSystem creates a new Student object to hold their information, like their generated ID, age, and chosen block.
 The Student class keeps the student's data safe inside it by using methods to set and get the details, which is an example of encapsulation.
 The main class calls a method in the Student class to print out the final enrollment summary.

 ## HOW TO RUN THE PROGRAM